sidcraftscode/simple-2d-projectile-motion-simulator/README.md

 You can launch a particle using either speed + angle or by setting the velocity components directly, and see the trajectory update in real time.

+You can also adjust the initial height of the projectile.

 It shows the path, max height, and horizontal range.
 Gravity is constant and there’s no air resistance.

 Built with plain JavaScript and bundled with Vite.